J.D., University of Virginia School of Law

 - Represented a European satellite operating company as claimant against a major European aerospace company in an ICC arbitration involving claims and counterclaims exceeding $150 million.

-- Represented a NYSE-traded company in connection with an internal investigation relating to business in Nigeria and other parts of West Africa and related Securities and Exchange Commission (SEC) and Department of Justice (DOJ) inquiries.
+- Represented a NYSE-traded company in connection with an internal investigation relating to business in Nigeria and other parts of West Africa and related U.S. Securities and Exchange Commission (SEC) and U.S. Department of Justice (DOJ) inquiries.

-- Represented a Fortune 500 company in connection with FCPA advice, due diligence, and investigations regarding business throughout the Middle East – including Iraq, the United Arab Emirates, Kuwait, Qatar, Central Asia, and Nigeria, among other countries.
+- Represented a Fortune 500 company in connection with FCPA advice, due diligence, and investigations regarding business throughout the Middle East – including Iraq, the United Arab Emirates (UAE), Kuwait, Qatar, Central Asia, and Nigeria, among other countries.

 - Represented a leading international logistics company and government contractor on a wide range of anti-corruption matters spanning the globe, including conducting multiple internal investigations and due diligence in connection with mergers & acquisitions and third parties.